Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of

-Many papers exploring the advantages of blockchain technology for \acp{e-prescription} do not address the privacy-related challenges of blockchain technology in their suggested solutions.
-For example, Thatcher~and~Archarya~\cite{thatcher2018pharmaceutical} as well as Thatcher~and~Archarya~\cite{thatcher2020rxblock} propose an \ac{e-prescription} management system that integrates a blockchain-based ``immutable database of prescriptions''.
-While the proposed design ensures accountability for processing \acp{e-prescription}, the authors acknowledge that it dismisses patients' privacy~\cite{thatcher2018pharmaceutical}, thereby highlighting an essential requirement for \acp{e-prescription}.
-In contrast, He~et~al.~\cite{he2019blockmeds} acknowledge the presence of privacy-related issues in current approaches to decentralized \ac{e-prescription} systems and suggest a permissioned blockchain for the management of \acp{e-prescription}.
-However, their proposed architecture still stores sensitive patient data on-chain and hence leaves it vulnerable to cyber-attacks as discussed in section~\ref{subsec:blockchain}.
-Furthermore, patients do not have control over which data is shared.
-The latter problem is addressed by Li~et~al.~\cite{li2019dmms}, who outline how a blockchain for medication management can be integrated into the existing \ac{e-prescription} processes in the USA.
-The design ensures that only the patient can decrypt data saved on the ledger upon request by pharmacies.
-As a result, stakeholders other than the patient are unable to access the encrypted data.
+Many publications exploring the advantages of blockchain technology for \acp{e-prescription} do not address the privacy-related challenges of blockchain technology in their suggested solutions.
+For example,~\citet{thatcher2018pharmaceutical} as well as~\cite{thatcher2020rxblock} propose an \ac{e-prescription} management system that integrates a blockchain-based ``immutable database of prescriptions''.
+While the proposed design ensures tamper-resistance and accountability for processing \acp{e-prescription}, the authors acknowledge that it dismisses patients' privacy~\cite{thatcher2018pharmaceutical}, thereby highlighting an essential requirement for \acp{e-prescription}. \citet{he2019blockmeds} also acknowledge privacy-related issues in current approaches to decentralized \ac{e-prescription} systems and suggest a permissioned blockchain for the management of \acp{e-prescription}.
+However, their proposed architecture still stores sensitive patient data on-chain and hence leaves them more vulnerable to cyber-attacks than they would be in a centralized database, as we discussed in section~\ref{subsec:blockchain}.
+Similarly, \citet{cadoret2020proposed} suggest storing prescription data in private, permissioned blockchains.
+They also propose using \acp{ZKP} for addressing privacy challenges if a public blockchain was used, but do not provide details how the associated access management would work or on which layer the sensitive data could be exchanged.
+In both solutions, patients do not have control over which data is shared.
+This problem is addressed by~\citet{li2019dmms} and \citet{meena2019preserving}, who suggest systems which allows patients to decrypt data that is saved on the ledger upon request by pharmacies.
+As a result, stakeholders other than the patient are unable to make sense of the encrypted data.